Ask a COVID-19 Question

 - Are U.S. citizens permitted to enter?
 Yes

-- U.S. Citizens with current residence permits (iqamas) with a valid entry/exit visa and holders of a valid business or visit visa are able to enter the country effective September 15th
+- U.S. Citizens with current residence permits (iqamas) with a valid entry/exit visa and holders of a valid business or visit visa are able to enter the country effective September 15.
+For additional information, please contact the Ministry of Interior, General Directorate of Passports.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes